spatialos/gdk-for-unity/docs/content/gameobject/sending-receiving-commands.md

 #### CommandSender

-The `CommandSender` is used to send command requests, it provides two method per command it is responsible for:
+The `CommandSender` is used to send command requests, it provides two methods per command.
+They are responsible for:

 ```csharp
 void Send{name of command}Command(EntityId targetEntityId, TPayload payload, Action<ReceivedResponse> callback = null);